bnn16/NoBl/docs/learning_outcomes.md

 - Implement basic cloud integration by Week 17

 ## Learning Outcome 6 - Security by Design
-**Current Status:** Planning phase
-**Self-Assessment Grade:** In progress.
-Grade to be determined once I have enough evidence
+**Self-Assessment Grade:** Beginning
+Most of this Learning outcome for now is covered in the Group Project, by me leading the making of the API contracts and how we will handle the data flow from FE to BE and making it secure by design.
+By using email verification, SQL Injection validations, form validation in the front-end, minimalistic API's.

 ### Evidence from NoBl Project:

 #### Security Research
 - Researched common security vulnerabilities in language design
-- Investigated injection attack vectors in interpreted languages
+- Investigated injection attack vectors in interpreted languages ( and figured out how to use Variable Tainting )
 - Studied memory safety approaches in modern language implementations

 #### Secure Design Practices
-- Implemented input validation in the lexer to prevent injection attacks
 - Designed error handling to avoid information leakage
 - Planned for memory safety in the evaluator design

-#### Security Documentation
-- Documented security considerations in language design decisions
-- Created guidelines for secure NoBl program development
-- Planned security testing approach for the interpreter

 ### Next Steps for LO6:
 - Implement security-focused test cases for the parser